Hema Malini: Television

 Hema Malini directed and produced serials for Doordarshan like Terah Panneh, Rani Laxmibai, Bharti, and Noopur.
 She also appeared as anchor for weekly Rangoli on Doordarshan.

-Malini has appeared in television serials such as Jai Mata Ki (1999, Doordarshan), directed by Puneet Issar.
+Malini has appeared in television serials such as Jai Mata Ki (1999), on Doordarshan, directed by Puneet Issar.
 She played the role of goddess Durga.

 Other television series appearances include Kamini Damini on Sahara One where she played twin sisters and Noopur which Malini directed and in which she played a Bharatanatyam dancer.
 Malini also starred in Yug, a fictional series depicting the story of Indian freedom fighters and their struggle to win freedom for India.

 Production and promotional work

 Malini was the editor of New Woman and Meri Saheli, Hindi women's magazine.
 In 2000, Malini was appointed as the first female chairperson of the National Film Development Corporation for a term of three years.
+Malini has also served as a jury member at several national and international film festivals and literary events.

 In 2007, Malini entered a promotional contract with Kent RO Systems, makers of a mineral water purifier system.
 Malini also became a brand ambassador for Pothys, a textile showroom in Chennai.